ferror18/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The Dom is the browsers representation of our source code this allows us to interact with it.

 2. What is an event?

+    Event is an interaction with the browser document usually from the user.

 3. What is an event listener?

+    Is a pice of code that executes a function in reaction to a specific event on the dom.

 4. Why would we convert a NodeList into an Array?

+    To gain acces to the very usefull array methods.

 5. What is a component?

+    Is a piece of reusable code that generates html-css elements given particular data.

 ### Git Set up